-The age decline in cognitive skills could be a threat to older workers' employability, especially in recent decades when technological change has increased the importance of cognitive
+The age decline in cognitive skills could be a threat to older workers' employability, especially in recent decades when technological change has increased the importance of cognitive abilities for work performance and accelerated the rate of obsolescence of human capital.
+That makes it important to understand whether the decline in cognitive skills can be slowed or even reversed, especially now that policymakers are encouraging people to work longer and as many older workers have been losing their jobs because of the recession.

 Cognitive training studies suggest that the decline in cognitive functioning can be delayed.
 Older workers, including those with typical patterns of age-related decline in fluid intelligence, can learn new skills with long-lasting training effects [5], [6].
-Nevertheless, because of agerelated declines in fluid cognitive skills, older workers' learning processes may differ from those of younger workers.
-Experiments have revealed that when mixed groups of younger and older workers receive job-related training, older workers get lower test scores and take more time to complete training than do younger workers [7].
+Nevertheless, because of age-related declines in fluid cognitive skills, older workers' learning processes may differ from those of younger workers.
+Experiments have revealed that when mixed groups of younger and older workers receive job-related training, older workers get lower test scores and take more time to complete training than younger workers [7].
 Age differences in training performance are even more prominent when people are trained in novel tasks [8].
 Older workers have lower training performance when training content requires more fluid intelligence; if training is abstract and formal; and if the training content is on information and communications technology [9].
 These findings are consistent with a decline in fluid intelligence: the reduction in processing speed, working memory capacity, and problem solving could lead to poorer comprehension of the training material and of the novel situations faced during the training activities [7].
-Finally, there is evidence that older adults differ more in training performance than do younger workers, implying that predicting training performance becomes more uncertain with age [8].
+Finally, there is evidence that older adults differ more in training performance than younger workers, implying that predicting training performance becomes more uncertain with age [8].